Molarity Calculator

 Molarity vs Other Concentration Units

 Molality (m) uses moles per kilogram of solvent and is temperature-independent because mass does not change with temperature (volume does).
 Normality (N) considers the number of reactive equivalents and is used for acid-base and redox reactions.
 Weight/volume percentage (w/v%) expresses grams of solute per 100 mL of solution.
 Parts per million (ppm) is used for trace concentrations.
-Each unit serves different applications β molarity dominates general chemistry lab work because it connects directly to balanced equations and stoichiometry.
+Each unit serves a different purpose.
+Molarity dominates general chemistry lab work because it connects directly to balanced equations and stoichiometry.

 Frequently asked questions